 Finally, there are commercial model water materials such as Woodland Scenics Realistic Water.
 These are very convincing and easy to apply.
 One tip however is to be wary of bubbles forming as you pour the fluid (don’t shake the bottle beforehand!).

-If you want the impression of depth, such as in this OO gauge layout I created, let each layer of PVA or Realistic Water set and then dab dark green and dashes of black onto it.
+If you wanted the impression of depth, such as in this OO gauge layout I created, dabs of dark green and dashes of black onto each layer (above) once they are set.
 You don’t want a coat of paint covering the surface, but rather dab it on in places – using a sponge or old brush – so you can see through it to lower levels.

 Once this has set, apply another thin coat of your water material, let that set and repeat until you get near the top level of your river.